patrcoff/clippy2000/README.md

   LISTTOTABLE
   Takes a list of lists and outputs them as *csv data based on parameter 'orientation', which can take values of 'row' or 'col' indicating whether each sub-list represents a row or a column of data
   * I need to figure out how we will handle 'csv' data, for different output purposes - what do we do about commas within the text, what about quotations etc - needs some testing. *

+  REMOVEEMPTY
+  Takes a list and removes any empty elements, returns list

+  REMOVEELEMENTEQUALS
+  Takes a list and removes any elements which equal the string parameter

+  REMOVEELEMENTCONTAINS
+  Takes a list and removes any elements which contain the string parameter

+  REMOVEELEMENTSTARTSWITH
+  Takes a list and removes any elements which starts with the string parameter

+  REMOVEELEMENTENDSWITH
+  Takes a list and removes any elements which ends with the string parameter

   EXTRACTINTS
   Extracts all of the integers within the input text and passes them out in a list.